RGB-Tools/RGB-Documentation/state-transitions.md

-As a final consideration for this paragraph, in the table below we provide the summary of the main properties which the farious kind of State exihibit in the RGB protocol.
+As a final consideration for this paragraph, in the table below we provide the summary of the main properties which the various kind of State exhibit in the RGB protocol.

 |                |               Metadata              |                     Global state                     |                                                Owned state                                               |
 |----------------|:-----------------------------------:|:----------------------------------------------------:|:--------------------------------------------------------------------------------------------------------:|